Manipur conflict (2023–present): Political background

-Okram Ibobi Singh of the Indian National Congress (INC) had been in power for three terms from 2002.
-The Bharatiya Janata Party (BJP) came to power in 2017 for the first time under the leadership of N. Biren Singh who managed to out-maneuver the INC, the single largest party, and formed a minority government in alliance with the hill based Naga People's Front & Nationalist Democratic Progressive Party.
-In the 2022 Manipur Legislative Assembly election, Biren Singh led the BJP to a clear majority increasing the seat tally from 21 (2017) to 32 (2022) in an Assembly of 60 and continued as the Chief Minister.
-The rise of BJP power in Manipur has empowered the Rashtriya Swayamsevak Sangh (RSS) to incite the Vaishnavite Meitei to assert Hindutva politics against religious minorities.
-This included giving rise to Meitei-based organisations and increased vigilantism, cultural policing, and anti-minority rhetoric.
+Okram Ibobi Singh of the Indian National Congress (INC) governed Manipur for three consecutive terms from 2002.
+The Bharatiya Janata Party (BJP) came to power in 2017 for the first time under N. Biren Singh, who outmanoeuvred the Congress, the single largest party in that election, and formed a minority government with hill-based allies including the Naga People's Front and Nationalist Democratic Progressive Party.
+In the 2022 Manipur Legislative Assembly election, Singh led the BJP to an outright majority, increasing his party's seat tally from 21 to 32.

+The consolidation of BJP power in Manipur dramatically altered the political atmosphere in the state.
+It empowered Rashtriya Swayamsevak Sangh (RSS) networks to embed themselves within Meitei civil society and promote a majoritarian, Hindutva-inflected politics directed against religious minorities.
+This manifested in a proliferation of Meitei nationalist organisations, a sharp increase in vigilantism and cultural policing directed at minorities, and the systematic use of anti-minority rhetoric in state political discourse.